All Episodes

 A republic has a rule of law, separation of powers, a bill of rights that you can't violate.

-Or take that farm.
+Or take that farm, it's done.

 Right there, I mean, we hear this word democracy all the time.

-Well, we're a republic and there's a big difference.
+Well, we're a republic, and there's a big difference.

 noam chomsky